 You’ll spend long hours trekking in wet, muddy and thick forested steep slopes.
 Therefore, dress appropriately for the hike to the gorillas.
 Your packing list should include light trousers and a long-sleeved shirt to avoid thorny pricks to your skin, waterproof light-weight hiking shoes and light-weight jacket to keep your feet and body dry, and a waterproof backpack to carry your lunch, gadgets, and them dry.
 You’ll only need insect repellent if you plan on wearing short pants and a t-shirt.

-Start planning for gorilla trekking in Uganda & Rwanda with Trek Africa Tours, a trusted and licensed local operator with extensive knowledge in planning gorilla safaris in both countries.
+Start planning for gorilla trekking in Uganda & Rwanda with Trek Africa Expeditions, a trusted and licensed local operator with extensive knowledge in planning gorilla safaris in both countries.
 Whether you choose Uganda or Rwanda, the experience is the same, but planning logistics may defer but challenging in both destinations.
 You’ll need our expertise to book you into lodging that fits your budget, book your transfers and get your permits for suitable travel dates.

 Send us an email at email@example.com to get started with our local consultants right away.